N7ghtm4r3/Pandoro-Desktop/README.md

   look <a href="https://docs.gradle.org/current/userguide/publishing_maven.html">here</a>
   for a help

-### Implement the main library to your application
+### Implement the core library to your application

 - #### Gradle (Short)